theIvanR/torch-on-clunkers/README.md

 - python

 ---
-# NOTE CUDNNN is broken on all of these atm as *surprise* cudnn 8.9.7 does not support kepler.
-Rebuilding the wheels.

 High Performance Wheels: (MKL + MKLDNN + CUDNN + AVX1)
 | PyTorch Version | Python | CUDA | Wheel |